 Together great stories, people, and ideas come together to create change.

-Find out more about Media Stockade Impact Services below.
+Contact us to find out more about Media Stockade's Impact Services.

 Sophie Wiesner is our Development Producer at Media Stockade.
 Sophie directed Call Me Dad for the ABC, which was nominated for ADG and SPA awards.
 Prior to that she produced short films Marla (Venice International Film Festival, Chicago, Slamdance) and Clan (Frameline, Rhode Island, Melbourne Film Festival).
 She is a sought after Shooter Producer and Producer/Director on factual series.
 Her personal highlights include Back to Nature (Media Stockade for ABC), Keeping Australia Alive (ITV for ABC), Country Town Rescue (CJZ for ABC) and Bondi Vet (WTFN for Network 10).
 Sophie is working closely with Rebecca and Madeleine to forge Media Stockade’s exploration into the new storytelling frontier that is XR, encompassing VR, AR and interactive projects.

 Media Stockade acknowledges the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and the traditional custodians of the lands where we live, learn and work.